Our Common Cause:

 • 82% of commons are in National Parks and AONBs and one fifth of all SSSIs are common land

-This is a national project that is sharing learning from 12 commons across four areas.
+The national project shared learning from 12 commons across four areas.

 • Bampton Common (grid ref NY472161)